 At the airport, you can bring your mug or water bottle through security empty and fill it at the water fountain on the other side.
 I make this suggestion regularly when asked about staying hydrated on planes.
 But lately, I’ve been getting questions about whether or not water fountains are safe to drink from.

 Elizabeth Royte, author of the excellent book, Bottlemania, which I highly recommend, wants to know what you think on the issue.
-On the web site, Adventures in… Read the rest
+On the web site, Adventures in Climate… Read the rest

 Sharing Tim Minchin's Bring Your Canvas Bags video, Werner Herzog's Life of a Plastic Bag video, and Annie Leonard's The Story of Bottled Water.